Reaishma/IntelliVision-master/Readme.md

 This project is a comprehensive computer vision platform that offers a wide range of tools and techniques for image analysis, object detection, image segmentation, and more.
 The platform leverages state-of-the-art deep learning models, including MobileNet, COCO-SSD, YOLO, DeepLab, and others, to provide accurate and efficient computer vision capabilities.

+---

+## 🎯 **What Makes This Revolutionary?**

+Computer Vision Hub is a cutting-edge **browser-based AI platform** that runs entirely in your web browser using state-of-the-art TensorFlow.js models.
+No server required, no data uploads - everything processes locally with lightning-fast performance.